yzdemo/pj10-test/README.md

 # Project: Syllabus To Calendar

 # Description:
-Web app that extracts important dates from syllabi and adds them to Google Calendar
+Web app that extracts important dates from syllabi and adds them to Google Calendar.
+Student is the only user role.

 # Tech Stack:
-* Vercel, React, Next.js, Gemeni
+* Vercel, React, Next.js, Gemini, pdf-parse, winkNLP

 # Members:
 | Name | Github ID |